How to Get Rid of Puppy Urine Smell

 From snuggling with your new puppy to seeing them interact with toys for the first time, there’s plenty of great puppy moments for a pet owner to enjoy.
 But there are some puppy moments that are far-less adorable, such as potty training.
-No matter the breed of puppy you get, there will be some bumps along the road to potty training your puppy.
+No matter the breed of puppy you get, there will be some bumps in the road during potty training.
 Even after you have pup trained to go outdoors, the occasional accident will occur within your home.
 Which means, puppy owners need to know how to clean up accidents (both stains and puppy urine smell) properly.

-When the inevitable accident occurs and you find yourself cleaning up after your puppy, there are some do’s and don’ts to keep in mind.
-Especially when it comes to trying to eliminate the unpleasant odor of urine.
+When the inevitable accident occurs and you find yourself cleaning up after your puppy, there are some dos and don’ts to keep in mind, especially when it comes to trying to eliminate that unpleasant puppy urine smell.

 How to Eliminate Puppy Urine Smell

 Before we address cleaning up the mess your puppy has made, it’s important to try and remain patient and calm with your puppy.
 Accidents are going to take place.
 While you’ll want to reward good behaviors and discourage bad behaviors while training your puppy, you want to be careful with how you discipline your puppy at the same time.
 Finding a balance between forging a strong, positive bond with your dog and giving them proper instructing can be tough for some pet owners.
 Learn more about dog behavior and training.

 When your puppy has an accident, the surface that it occurs on will change the way you can most effectively clean it.
 If your puppy spills on carpet, you’ll have to take a few more steps to absorb up the urine than you would on a linoleum floor.
 Additionally, your puppy’s ability to detect scents is far superior than yours.
-It’s important to rid your home of urine smells so that your puppy does not detect their previous urine scent, and believe that the indoor spot is a place they should return to for using the bathroom.
+It’s important to rid your home of urine odors so that your puppy does not detect their previous dog urine scent, and believe that the indoor spot is a place they should return to for using the bathroom.